-A public limited company (p.l.c.) is a limited liability company whose shares can be offered to the general public and subsequently freely transferred/traded without the restrictions applicable to a private limited liability company (ltd).
-A Malta public limited company can have its shares dematerialised and listed on the Malta Stock Exchange or any other Stock Exchange outside Malta.
-A Malta public limited company can also have its shares dematerialised without being listed on a Stock Exchange, thereby easing the trading process of the shares in the company (eg by settling trades via Clearstream).
+A Public Limited Company (PLC) is a limited liability company whose shares can be offered to the general public and subsequently freely transferred/traded without the restrictions applicable to a private limited liability company (LTD).
+A Malta Public Limited Company can have its shares dematerialised and listed on the Malta Stock Exchange or any other Stock Exchange outside Malta.
+A Malta PLC can also have its shares dematerialised without being listed on a Stock Exchange, thereby easing the trading process of the shares in the company (e.g. by settling trades via Clearstream).

-• Easier access to capital – A Malta public limited company can raise capital by issuing shares to the public through an Initial Public Offering (IPO) or through subsequent issues of shares
+- Easier Access to Capital – A Malta PLC can raise capital by issuing shares to the public through an Initial Public Offering (IPO) or subsequent issues of shares

-• Other finance – A public limited company may issue bonds to the public and may be in a better position to acquire other finance solutions from banks, etc
+- Other Finance – A Public Limited Company may issue bonds to the public and maybe in a better position to acquire other finance solutions from banks

-- Growth and Expansion – Easier access to finance may result in better potential for growth and expansion
+- Growth and Expansion – Easier access to finance may result in the better potential for growth and expansion

-• Enhanced standing – A public limited company, especially if listed on a Stock Exchange, is normally subject to enhanced standards and corporate governance procedures which may enhance its credibility and investor confidence
+- Enhanced Standing – A PLC, especially if listed on a Stock Exchange, usually is subject to enhanced standards and corporate governance procedures which may improve its credibility and investor confidence

-• Liquidity – Shareholders can buy and sell p.l.c. shares freely and much easier than shares in a private ltd
+- Liquidity – Shareholders can buy and sell PLC shares freely and much more accessible than shares in an LTD

-• Value of shares – The value of shares in a public limited company listed on a Stock Exchange can be easily verified
+- Value of Shares – The value of shares in a PLC listed on a Stock Exchange can be easily verified

-The name of a Malta public limited company must end with the words “public limited company” or its abbreviation “p.l.c.”.
-The proposed company name may be reserved with the Malta Registrar of Companies prior to the registration of the company.
-The Malta Registrar of Companies may refuse to accept a name that is the same as a name of another commercial entity or so similar that it could create confusion.
+The name of a Malta Public Limited Company must end with the words “Public Limited Company” or its abbreviation “PLC”.
+The proposed company name may be reserved with the Malta Registrar of Companies before the registration of the company.
+The Malta Registrar of Companies may refuse to accept a name that is the same as the name of another commercial entity or so similar that it could create confusion.
 Offensive or otherwise undesirable names may also be rejected.

 Number of shareholders